-As you can see, the process is straightforward.
+As you can see, the process is straightforward and only requires you to follow a few very simple steps.
 If you’re still not sure how to do it, you can find all kinds of YouTube tutorials that will show you each step.

-SnapShare is a great looking app you will fall in love with in no time.
+SnapShare is a great looking app you will fall in love with, and fortunately, it doesn’t take a long time to learn.
 Apart from being able to fake live snaps, you will also be able to block unwanted users from viewing your profile and stay in touch with friends and family through a built-in instant messaging system.

 If that’s not enough, the app allows you to scan QR codes, photograph documents, add filters, improve the resolution of your images, and so on.
 The entire communication is encrypted, so you won’t have to worry about safety in case you’re sending sensitive information.